The weddings of Santa Barbara

 - Mary DuVall McCormick and her husband Dr. Mark McCormick.

 At the last moment, a final surprise occurs since the ceremony and the reception are cancelled.
-Indeed, before pronouncing their wishes, Santana reconsiders Cruz's wedding proposal, and she decides not to marry Mason any more.
-She perhaps realizes that the life with Cruz will make it possible to release her from the Capwells, which would be much more difficult if she was married with Mason, who is in an eternal conflict with C.C..
+Indeed, before pronouncing their wishes, Santana reconsiders Cruz's wedding proposal, and she decides not to marry Mason anymore.
+She perhaps realizes that the life with Cruz will make it possible to release her from the Capwells, which would be much more difficult if she was married to Mason, who is in an eternal conflict with C.C..
 Right before the ceremony, Santana takes Mason apart and explains to him her abrupt reversal of thought.
-This last one understands and accepts Santana's refusal.
-And in spite of their non-wedding, they remain good friends, conscious of the confidence and honesty which always marked their relation, and this since the time she was working as a servant at the mansion.
+Mason understands and accepts Santana's refusal.
+And in spite of their non-wedding, they remain good friends, conscious of the confidence and honesty which always marked their relationship, and the same since the time she was working as a servant at the mansion.
 And it is Mason who is in charge to announce the cancellation of the ceremony.

 Text written for this site by Lilian